 They have five online deposit products with terms of 12 months, 13 months, 18 months, 33 months and 60 months.
 The 33 month CD is a brand new product they began offering in May of 2020.
 The 13 month CD is also a newer product that was added to their suite of online CD’s on or around March 30, 2020.

 CFG Bank’s CD rates were showcasing an inverted yield curve in early 2020.
 You may be familiar with this term as an ominous predictor of a forthcoming recession, but in simple terms it means that long term rates are lower than short term rates.
-Today, however, they have a flat yield curve, where longer terms yield roughly the same rates as short terms.
+Today, their rates show a fairly flat yield curve with little incremental gain for longer terms.

 CFG Bank’s CD Rates: